25 Activities to Help Preschool Kids Build Scissor Skills

 Cutting Wrapping Paper

 Wrapping paper is an excellent material for cutting practice.
-Some of it is nice and thick, and it often has patterns that kids can cut along or designs that kids can cut out.
+Some of it is nice and thick, and it often has patterns that young kids can cut along or designs so kids can cut out different shapes.

 Paper in the Sensory Table